swaptacular/swpt_ca_scripts/README.md

 available.

-Once you have successfully generated a private key, use the `init-ca` command to initialize the root-CA database:
+Once you have successfully generated a private key, use the `init-ca` command to create the root-CA database:

 ```shell
 $ ./init-ca